Best city car UK

 And there’s a new factor.
 Concerns about air quality in UK cities have led to the government creating Clean Air Zones in Leeds, Birmingham, Nottingham, Derby and Southampton by 2020.

 London’s Ultra Low Emissions Zone (ULEZ) has been up and running since April 2019.
 Drivers who enter these zones in older, more polluting cars will have to pay for the privilege.

-Given all of this, if you mostly drive in cities, electric vehicles (EVs) are the ideal car for you.
-No tailpipe emissions is persuasive enough, but the clincher is the low running costs.
-No expensive petrol or diesel to buy, or car tax to pay.
-And you won’t be charged to enter Clean Air Zones (it's £12.50 a day, every day, for London’s ULEZ).
+Given all of this, if you mostly drive in cities, electric vehicles (EVs) are ideal.
+No tailpipe emissions are persuasive enough, but the clincher is the low running costs.
+No petrol or diesel to buy, and you won’t be charged to enter Clean Air Zones.

-But which is the right EV for you?
+All of this considered, which is the best city car for you?

 It's a neat and stylish car, with a decent infotainment system to keep you company when stuck in traffic (DAB, Bluetooth audio streaming, handsfree phone, satellite navigation).
 There are just two trim levels, but both cost less than £20,000 after buyers receive the government’s £3,500 EV grant, making it excellent value.

 The conventional petrol-powered Volkswagen up! is the best city car you can buy and is relatively efficient car for urban use.
 However, better still is the electric variant, the e-up!